Association for Continuing Legal Education

-(a) Any continuing legal education ("CLE") professional shall be eligible and may apply for membership ni the Association.
+(a) Any continuing legal education ("CLE") professional shall be eligible and may apply for membership in the Association.
 CLE means the conduct of activities directly relating to continuing education or professional development products and services for lawyers.

 (c) Membership shall continue indefinitely, provided that required membership dues are current and eligibility criteria for the pertinent membership category are met.

 Section 2.
 Membership Categories.

 (a) Regular Members.
 Regular members shall be entitled to vote and participate fully in the business and activities of the Association.

 (b) Emeritus Members.
 The category of Emeritus members is limited to retired CLE professionals with at least ten consecutive years of Regular membership in ACLEA.
 The criteria for Emeritus membership include years of membership, level of activity within ACLEA, offices held, and service on committees.
 Emeritus members shall be exempt from payment of membership dues and may not serve on the Executive Committee but shall be entitled to vote and otherwise participate in the business and activities of the Association.

 (c) References to "members" or "membership" throughout this Constitution and By-Laws shall refer to all the members defined in this Section 2, unless the context otherwise requires owing to a limitation in a specific category of membership.